-In a router (or switch), the network ports don’t share the bandwidth.
+Also, in a router (or switch), the network ports don’t share the bandwidth.
 Each port delivers its full rated bandwidth even when all of the ports are active.
-So, if you copy data from one Gigabit device to another, the speed in between them is still 1 Gpbs.
+So, if you copy data from one Gigabit device to another, the speed in between them is still 1 Gbps.

 But wired networking has one major disadvantage, you need to use wires.
 And that alone means it can’t beat Wi-Fi.

 Dual-band vs. tri-band Wi-Fi: The reality